-- A. Actuarially sound: With respect to an annuity or promissory note, the payments made to the beneficiary must not exceed his or her life expectancy and returns to the beneficiary an amount at least equal to the amount used to establish the contract. - B. Annuity: A financial instrument, usually sold by a life insurance company, that pays out a regular income at fixed intervals for a certain period of time, often beginning at a certain age and continuing for the life of the owner. - C. Asset limit: An applicant or recipient may be eligible for a MAP category of institutional care on the factor of resources if countable resources do not exceed \$2,000. - D. Assets: All income and resources of an applicant or recipient and his or her spouse, if applicable. - E. Authorized representative: The individual designated to represent and act on the applicant's or recipient's behalf during the eligibility process.
-The applicant or recipient or his or her authorized representative must provide formal documentation authorizing the named individual or individuals to access the identified case information for a specified purpose and time frame.
-An authorized representative may be an attorney representing a person or household, a person acting under the authority of a valid power of attorney, a guardian, or any other individual or individuals designated in writing by the claimant. - F. Bona fide: A bona fide agreement is made in good faith and is legally valid. - G. Community spouse: The spouse of an institutionalized applicant or eligible recipient who is residing in the community and is not in an institution. - H. Community spouse resource allowance (CSRA): An amount of a married couple's resources that is set aside for the community spouse when the eligible recipient is institutionalized.
-There is a MAD minimum and a federal maximum amount of resources that can be set aside for the community spouse. - I. Encumbrance: A general term for any claim or lien on a parcel of real property, including mortgages, deeds of trust and abstracts of judgments. - J. Fair market value: An estimate of the value of an asset, if sold at the prevailing price at the time it was actually transferred.
-Value is based on criteria used in appraising the value of assets for the purpose of determining a MAP category of eligibility.
+- (1) Actuarially sound: With respect to an annuity or promissory note, the payments made to the beneficiary must not exceed their life expectancy and returns to the beneficiary an amount at least equal to the amount used to establish the contract. - (2) Annuity: A financial instrument, usually sold by a life insurance company, that pays out a regular income at fixed intervals for a certain period of time, often beginning at a certain age and continuing for the life of the owner. - (3) Asset limit: An applicant or recipient may be eligible for a MAP category of institutional care on the factor of resources if countable resources do not exceed \$2,000. - (4) Assets: All income and resources of an applicant or recipient and their spouse, if applicable. - (5) Authorized representative: The individual designated to represent and act on the applicant's or recipient's behalf during the eligibility process.
+The applicant or recipient or their authorized representative must provide formal documentation authorizing the named individual or individuals to access the identified case information for a specified purpose and time frame.
+An authorized representative may be an attorney representing a person or household, a person acting under the authority of a valid power of attorney, a guardian, or any other individual or individuals designated in writing by the claimant. - B. Definitions beginning with "B": Bona fide: A bona fide agreement is made in good faith and is legally valid.